Aldgate tube station: History

 Aldgate station was opened on 18 November 1876, with a southbound extension to Tower Hill opening on 25 September 1882, completing the Circle (line).
 Services from Aldgate originally ran further west than they do now, reaching as far as Richmond.

-The train shed of 1876 survives, hidden from the street by the later station frontage building erected in 1926.
-This was designed by Charles Walter Clark the Metropolitan Railway's chief architect between 1911 and 1933.

-The station building has a six-bay façade clad in white faïence with original features including 1920s shopfronts with green marble and pink granite stallrisers, a half-hexagonal canopy of glass and metal suspended by elegant metal ties, leaded light first floor windows, dentil cornice, two ornamental lamp brackets and a frieze bearing moulded lettering and the Metropolitan Railway monogram.

 Aldgate became the terminus of the Metropolitan line in 1941.
 Before that, Metropolitan trains had continued on to the southern termini of the East London Line.

 In 2005, one of four suicide bombers involved in the 7 July terrorist attacks detonated a device on a C-stock Circle line train from Liverpool Street as it was approaching Aldgate.
 Seven passengers were killed in the bombing.
 Of the stations affected by the bombings, Aldgate was the first to be reopened, once police had handed back control of the site to London Underground following an extensive search for evidence.
 After the damaged tunnel was repaired by Metronet engineers, the lines were reopened.
 This allowed the Metropolitan line to be fully restored, since the closure had meant all trains had to be terminated two stations early, at Moorgate.

+Design

+The station building has a six-bay façade clad in white faïence with original features including 1920s shopfronts with green marble and pink granite stallrisers, a half-hexagonal canopy of glass and metal suspended by elegant metal ties, leaded light first floor windows, dentil cornice, two ornamental lamp brackets and a frieze bearing moulded lettering and the Metropolitan Railway monogram.
+The train shed of 1876 survives, hidden from the street by the later station frontage building erected in 1926.
+This was designed by Charles Walter Clark the Metropolitan Railway's chief architect between 1911 and 1933.